 If shiplap isn’t your thing, consider introducing brick into your space.
 There are lots of ways to get a brick look without hiring a mason.

-There are brick-patterned panels available at most home improvement stores that you can attach to the wall, like plywood.
+Brick-patterned panels are available at most home improvement stores, and you can attach them to the wall, like plywood.
 Or you can do brick veneers or even brick wallpaper (as shown above).

 My favorite brick accents are whitewashed brick and the German smear look, which involves smearing mortar on brick to give the brick a distressed feel.

 Wallpaper is a surefire way to spruce up any space.
-It had a bad rep, but now it’s way easier to shop for, hang, and remove than the wallpaper of the ‘80s.
+It had a bad rep, but now it’s way easier to shop for, hang, and remove than the wallpaper of yesteryear.

 Buy removable wallpaper (or paint) to change a room instantly.
 It's also great for rooms that are transitional.
 For instance, your bright, vibrant playroom might later turn into a neutral homework room.